slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## MCP, November 2024

 Anthropic somewhat quietly released the [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) as a shared standard for plugging tools and data into a model via a common API.
 That meant you could imagine connecting someone else's systems without writing a custom integration for every single tool.
-This was much more interesting to me than another chat UI, but the excitement faded pretty quickly when I discovered that setting up MCP servers was a mess, and the tool definitions required a lot of tokens on a very scarce context.
-This was particularly pronounced for the cloud models I was using at the time, which had a smaller context window than OpenAI models.
+This was much more interesting to me than another chat UI, but the excitement faded pretty quickly when I discovered that setting up MCP servers was a mess, and the tool definitions required a lot of tokens on a very limited context.
+This was particularly pronounced for the Claude models I was using at the time, which had a smaller context window than OpenAI models.
 And they were also more expensive to use.

 These days I do not use any MCP servers at all, with the exception of Playwright.
 I drive them through [mcporter](https://mcporter.sh/), which makes the servers much easier to manage and call, with lower token spend.
 From the authors: "skip the giant tool-schema prompt, generate a small typed surface, and let the agent or the human call MCP servers like normal functions".

-Well actually, I do use MCP in the form of connectors that Claude exposes through their apps, e.g., for Google Workspace or Hubspot.
+Well actually, I do use MCP in the form of connectors that Claude exposes through their apps, e.g., for Google Workspace or HubSpot.
 But that's somehow hidden in their product offering.

 Also worth reading is [Mario Zechner's post from "that period"](https://mariozechner.at/posts/2025-08-15-mcp-vs-cli/).
 I say "that period" and it's just 10 months ago!
 I similarly came to the conclusion that good, well-defined CLIs are all that's needed.
-I'd later build, with Claude, [CLIs for Trello](https://github.com/slhck/trelloctl) and [Hubspot](https://github.com/slhck/hubspotctl), with a much smaller footprint but all the capabilities of an MCP server.
+I'd later build, with Claude, [CLIs for Trello](https://github.com/slhck/trelloctl) and [HubSpot](https://github.com/slhck/hubspotctl), with a much smaller footprint but all the capabilities of an MCP server.
 I would go as far as saying that if you have CLI tools that all behave the same way, then you don't even need to give the model specific instructions on how to use them.

 ## DeepSeek R1, January 2025